davidkristoffersen/vim-commenter/README.md

 $ git clone https://github.com/davidkristoffersen/vim-commenter.git ~/.vim/bundle/vim-commenter
 ```

+## Configuration

+**Default leader map**

+You can change and/or disable the default leader map.
+Locate the `DisableDefaultLeader` lable in `plugin/commenter.vim` and follow its instructions.

 ## Usage

 The main function is `CommenterToggle` and can be run in three ways: